I want to list my house as a filming location – How much should I charge for my property to be used in a film or movie?

 Every production or event works from a budget detailing what each component will cost.
-So you as a rentor of property and the production company the rentee need to come to a meeting of the minds on the cost of your offering.
+So you as a rentor of property and the production company the rentee need to come to a meeting of the minds on the cost to use your property.
+THere are no set fees, it is based upon the production company an how much of their budget is allotted for locations.

 You need to consider that you are in negotiation to let professional strangers in to your home or business.
-This will bring up issues such as how to make the project go smooth as possible for you both.
+We are giving you some tips below to help make the project go smooth as possible for everyone.

-So to determine a price start with budget and compare with what is it worth to you to determine your fee.
+To determine a price to charge, What is it worth to you to determine your a fair price.

 How many days are they using the property?